 To make this block you can download the 6" block foundation template.
 It contains eight foundations.
-Sign up to our newsletter and get the templates free!
+Sign up to our newsletter and get the templates free! or for a small fee, you can get it the instructions and 4 different sized templates here: Foundation Fireworks Templates

 I used a dark navy blue for my background and fairy frost fabrics for the star and star trails.